The History of PBPF

 Our first task was the publication of the material Paul Brunton reserved for posthumous publication; this material is presented in the sixteen-volume set The Notebooks of Paul Brunton.

 Since completing this massive task, we have continued our publishing efforts with many smaller projects and additional authors.
 At the same time we've turned our attention to developing a website with more useful and interactive content to aid individuals with their own spiritual research.

 Please note: this timeline is hardly a measure of PB’s activities, nor those of Anthony Damiani; the dates listed here reflect the key moments that led up to the creation of the PBPF and its activities since its creation.

-1967: Anthony Damiani opens The American Brahman Bookstore in Ithaca, New York.
+1967: Steve Damiani with his father Anthony opens The American Brahman Bookstore in Ithaca, New York.
+Read more here:

 1968: Anthony Damiani begins classes at the American Brahman Bookstore; over 100 students gather there and start meeting at his home on Sundays.
 The classes focus on Paul Brunton, Plotinus, Jung, Vedanta, and Astrology.

 1970: The students of Anthony Damiani (now about 200 strong) offer to build a center in which classes and meditations can be held.
 This is accomplished over the next two years, and Wisdom’s Goldenrod comes into existence.
 Individual students begin visiting Paul Brunton in Europe around this time.
 Anthony travels to Columbus, Ohio USA to meet with students studying PB.
 Thereafter Anthony visits Columbus several times a year to give talks and meet with students.